Skip to main content

 Steps to Create an Authentic Assessment

+Authentic assessment is a pedagogical approach that requires the application of knowledge and skills to real-world scenarios or contexts to demonstrate performance and achievement (Wiggins, 1998).
 While traditional tests and quizzes generally ask that students recall information, authentic assessment engages students in a higher level of learning, where they are actively participating in situations that often mirror realistic situations.
 For example, if a student is in a business marketing course, they could develop a marketing plan for a business in the community.
 The assessment focuses not only on performance over memorization, but also acts as a learning tool for students rather than a measurement exercise.
-Find examples and resources on a variety of authentic assessments in the Teaching section of this guide.
+An assignment is authentic if it is (Wiggins):

 1. Outline Your Objectives

-2. Determine the Activity or Tasks
+2. Determine an Authentic Activity or Task

 3. Specify the Criteria

-4. Develop the Rubric
+5. Develop the Rubric

 Consider Scaffolding Your Assessment